11 charming small garden ideas on a budget

 If asked for ‘small garden ideas‘, I wouldn’t normally start with advising you to plant a large cypress tree right in the middle of your courtyard garden.

-But one of the great pleasures of helping to organise the Faversham Open Gardens & Garden Market Day (held on Sunday 25th June) is discovering all the amazingly different ways people garden.
+But one of the great pleasures of writing about gardens is discovering all the amazingly different ways people garden.

 Make the best of what you’ve got

 Jack and Carolyn’s garden is just 12 square metres.
-They’re opening it for Faversham Open Gardens for the first time this year.
 It is brimming with delightful, low-budget small garden ideas.

 When they moved into their 1980s house four years ago, there was a large cypress right in the middle of the garden.
 And there was nothing else.